 Creating a new partition

-, if available, to avoid the reboot.
+Reboot the system or run partprobe, if available, to avoid the reboot.

 Expanding the btrfs filesystem

 Resizing the partition itself isn’t enough to make the system use the available space.
 The filesystem on top also needs to be expanded to accommodate the available space.
-This can be done via btrfs filesystem resize max /
+This can be done via btrfs filesystem resize max /, where filesystem resize is the resize filesystem option, max tells the program to expand the filesystem to its entirety (it could also be, for example, 2g or 100m instead) and / is the partition that should be expanded.

 [root@rpi3 ~]# btrfs filesystem resize max / Resize '/' of 'max' [root@rpi3 ~]# df -h Filesystem Size Used Avail Use% Mounted on devtmpfs 446M 0 446M 0% /dev tmpfs 459M 0 459M 0% /dev/shm tmpfs 459M 23M 436M 6% /run tmpfs 459M 0 459M 0% /sys/fs/cgroup /dev/mmcblk0p4 29G 2.1G 26G 8% / /dev/mmcblk0p2 477M 55M 393M 13% /boot tmpfs 128M 0 128M 0% /tmp /dev/mmcblk0p1 256M 18M 239M 7% /boot/efi tmpfs 92M 0 92M 0% /run/user/0 [root@rpi3 ~]#

-After the command is completed the filesystem has been expanded and df
+After the command is completed the filesystem has been expanded and df shows its new capacity.

 Thanks for sharing, mate!